 - as part of investigations conducted as a result of damage to Jersey Hospice care equipment or premises or injury to staff, volunteers, services users or visitors.
 This may include the passing of CCTV images to the police if we are legally required to do so

 How do we protect your personal data?

-- access to systems which contain personal data is limited to only allowing staff who need access
+- Ensuring access to systems which contain personal data is limited to authorised staff only.

-- we secure access to all transactional areas of our websites using ‘https’ technology
+- Ensuring secure access to all transactional areas of our websites.

-- a wide range of technical security measures including firewalls to safeguard from cyberattack
+- Putting in place a wide range of technical security measures to safeguard data.

 How long do we keep your personal data for?

 We will only keep personal data for as long as is necessary for the purpose for which it was collected.
 This is known as the retention period.

 At the end of the retention period your personal data will be deleted.